-Most books about Osteopenia and Osteoporosis make a 'bones caffeine connection'.
-They list caffeine as a risk factor for bone loss.
-When I researched the topic: bones caffeine,
+Bones caffeine connections do exist.
+Most research and books about Osteopenia and Osteoporosis make the point that caffeine use is a risk factor for bone loss.
+When I researched the topic, I

 Most writers do agree that there are two aspect of caffeine that are important for those with Osteopenia or Osteoporosis.

 1."Caffeine, urinary calcium, calcium metabolism and bone." by LK Massey and SJ Whiting of Washington State University concluded that: "Oral doses of caffeine increase the urinary excretion of calcium, magnesium, sodium and chloride for at least 3 hrs after consumption. . . .
 Uncompensated losses of calcium would be a risk factor for development of osteoporosis. . . .
 Comparison of data from epidemiological surveys and animal and human studies suggests that for younger adult women consuming adequate calcium, moderate caffeine intakes may have little or no deleterious effects.
 Increased urinary and intestinal losses may be compensated for by increased intestinal calcium absorption.
 However older women do not seem to compensate adequately to maintain their former calcium balance, especially when calcium intakes are below recommendations."

 2.A second study of the ' bones caffeine connection' focused on older women, those over the age of 65.
 This study done at Creighton University's Bone Metabolism unit.
 It concluded that more than 300 mg. of caffeine a day, has a negative effect.
 Younger women were not included in this study and so no conclusion can be made about them.